kubeflow/website/content/en/docs/components/model-registry/overview.md

 ### Personas

-* **Data Scientist**: Responsible for developing and evaluating different models for customer churn prediction.
-They need to track the performance of various model versions and compare them easily.
+* **Data Scientist**: develops and evaluates different models for customer churn prediction.
+Tracks the performance of various model versions to compare them easily.
 * **MLOps Engineer**: Responsible for deploying the chosen model into production.
 They need to access the latest model version and its metadata to configure the deployment environment.
 * **Business Analyst**: Monitors the deployed model's performance and makes decisions based on its predictions.
 They need to understand the lineage of the model and its operational metrics.